Honey locust, sweet bean, sweet locust, three thorn acacia, thornless honey locust

 Soil erosion and windbreak

 The environmental impact of honey locusts is immense and of a diverse nature.
 It can help reduce the amount of soil erosion as it has a long taproot.
 In eroding soils, it can be planted in association with living mulch and this will check soil erosion almost immediately.
 In Asia, it is cultivated to provide foliage for cattle and to improve the soil quality.
-It also serves as an excellent windbreak, protecting and shielding the soil from the harms of wind erosion.
+Honey locust also serves as an excellent windbreak, protecting and shielding the soil from the harms of wind erosion.

-It was previously thought that honey locust does not fix nitrogen as its roots are devoid of nodules, but recent research has confirmed its ability to do so without forming nodules.
+it was previously thought that honey locust does not fix nitrogen as its roots are devoid of nodules, but recent research has confirmed its ability to do so without forming nodules.
 So it is not different from other members of the legume family in fixing atmospheric nitrogen in forms that can be assimilated by plants, thus contributing to the fertility of the land they are growing in.

 Honey locust is an excellent species for agroforestry purposes and its deep taproot does not interfere with the roots of other plants which are mostly grasses.
-On the other hand, it provides light shade in scorching heat and thus protects smaller plants.
+On the other hand, Honey locust provides light shade in scorching heat and thus protects smaller plants.
 The leaves and pods fall to the ground and contribute to the overall health of the soil, making it more nutrient-rich.

 As a tree Honey locust is very invasive and can replace native vegetation voraciously.
-It forms thickets that can impend natural water flows.
+Honey locust forms thickets that can impend natural water flows.
 It gives rise to a kind of monoculture that proves a haven for pests.
 Even when it is dead, its thorns can wound animals leading to infection and serious problems for them.